oroinc/documentation/user/index.rst

    <h2><a href="back-office/">Back-Office</a></h2>
    <p>Back-office documentation contains how-to topics grouped into sections that mirror the structure of back-office user interface.</p>

-.. note:: All section under Back-Office are relevant to OroCommerce application users.
-However, be aware that not all topics are relevant to OroCRM application.
-If you are an OroCRM user, please check what features are available in your installed OroCRM application, and search the documentation topics that correspond to your OroCRM menu layout.

 .. raw:: html